kgateway-dev/kgateway/docs/content/gloo_routing/hello_world/_index.md

 description: Follow this guide for hands on, step-by-step tutorial for creating your first virtual service and routing rules in Kubernetes.
 ---

-In this guide, we will introduce Gloo's `Upstream` and `Virtual Service` concepts.
+In this guide, we will introduce Gloo's *Upstream* and *Virtual Service* concepts.

-We will deploy a REST service to Kubernetes, and we will see that Gloo's Discovery system found that service and created an `Upstream` CRD for it, to be used as a destination for routing.
-We will then create a route on a `Virtual Service` to an endpoint on that `Upstream` and verify Gloo correctly configures Envoy to route to that endpoint.
+We will deploy a REST service to Kubernetes using the Pet Store sample application, and we will see that Gloo's Discovery system finds that service and creates an *Upstream* Custom Resource Definition (CRD) for it, to be used as a destination for routing.

+Next we will create a *Virtual Service* and add routes sending traffic to specific paths on the Pet Store *Upstream* based on incoming web requests, and verify Gloo correctly configures Envoy to route to that endpoint.

+Finally, you will test the routes by submitting web requests using `curl`.

+We will then create a route on a *Virtual Service* to an endpoint on that *Upstream* and verify Gloo correctly configures Envoy to route to that endpoint.

 {{% notice note %}}